Discipline (2020 Update)

 Employee Response

 The employee who is served a proposed corrective action has a right to submit a written response within 5 days of service.
-The response must be delivered to the proposing official.
+The response must be delivered to the deciding official.

 Final Decision